Multi-genre author planning her next trip to France

-Julia McDermott is an award-winning nonfiction author, short story writer, ghostwriter, and multi-genre novelist.
+Julia McDermott is an award-winning nonfiction author, novelist and short story writer.
 A native of Texas, Julia grew up in Atlanta, graduated from the University of North Carolina at Chapel Hill, and is a fluent French speaker.
-The mother of four (including a set of twins), she has been featured in the Atlanta Journal Constitution and the Northside Neighbor newspapers, VoyageATL, the Carolina Review, and Atlanta magazines Simply Buckhead and Northside Woman.
+The mother of four (including a set of twins), she has been featured in the Atlanta Journal Constitution, Simply Buckhead and the Carolina Review.
 She is a regular contributor to Mezza Reviews, named one of the top blogs for women over 50.
 Julia lives in northeastern Florida just a few miles from the beach, and she is currently working on a psychological thriller while co-writing a work of women’s fiction set in the 1970s.
 Julia loves reading, football, the UNC Tar Heels, most kinds of art and all things French.

 Your whole world can change in a day…